A Wetter Look at Watermelon: The Smoothie You Didn’t Know You Needed

 A good smoothie relies on simple, fresh ingredients that work together to bring balance in flavour and texture.
 Here’s what makes this recipe click:

-• Watermelon (4 cups, cubed, seeded and deseeded): The main ingredient, naturally hydrating and sweet, providing a vibrant colour and a light fruity base.
+• Watermelon (4 cups, cubed, seeded and deseeded): The main ingredient, naturally hydrating and sweet, providing a vibrant color and a light fruity base.
 Removing seeds ensures a smooth texture without bitterness.

 • Ice Cubes (1 cup): These chill and thicken the drink, giving it a slushy-like consistency that is perfect for hot days.